What is meta tags and how does it work?

-What is it?
+What is meta tags?

 A meta tags generator is a tool that produces the HTML you place inside your webpage's <head> to control how your page appears in Google (title + description) and how it looks when shared on social platforms (Open Graph and Twitter/X cards).
 Instead of hand-writing dozens of tags and worrying about correctness, you enter your page details once and get a clean, production-ready snippet you can copy into any framework or static site.